-30. Future developments
+29. Future developments

-The following pronouncement will be relevant to the Company but was not effective at 31 December 2021 and has not been applied in preparing these financial statements.
+The following pronouncement will be relevant to the Company but was not effective at 31 December 2022 and has not been applied in preparing these financial statements.

-Pronouncement Nature of change Effective date Minor amendments to other accounting standards The IASB has issued a number of minor amendments to IFRSs effective 1 January 2022 (including IFRS 9 Financial Instruments and IAS 37 Provisions, Contingent Liabilities and Contingent Assets).
-Annual periods beginning on or after 1 January 2022
+Pronouncement Nature of change Effective date Minor amendments to other accounting standards The IASB has issued a number of minor amendments to IFRSs effective 1 January 2023 and in later years (including IAS 1 Presentation of financial statements and IAS 8 Accounting policies, changes in accounting estimates and errors).
+Annual periods beginning on or after 1 January 2023